 Mouzon plays the Mellotron himself, with strings and cellos all over the opening title track and strings on Macrobian, used extensively on both tracks.
 Overall, then, a decent soul/fusion album, should you be into such things; enough great playing to keep jazzers happy, but not quite enough Mellotron for the likes of you and I.

 This Time Tomorrow

-The Move emerged from the early-'60s beat boom as Birmingham's prime contender, led (eventually) by multi-instrumentalist Roy Wood, but as the decade progressed they quickly shifted across to a more interesting area along with many of their contemporaries.
-Infamous for being the first act played on the fledgling Radio 1 in 1967, by this time The Move had become an excellent psychedelic pop group with several hits which stand up well today.
-The fifth of these, Blackberry Way, hit the charts in December 1968, reaching No.1 (their only chart-topper) early the following year and is not only a killer song but a minor Mellotron classic, too.
+The Move emerged from the early-'60s beat boom as Birmingham's prime contender, led (eventually) by multi-instrumentalist Roy Wood, but, as the decade progressed, they quickly shifted across to a more interesting area along with many of their contemporaries.
+Remembered for being the first act played on the fledgling Radio 1 in 1967, by this time The Move had become an excellent psychedelic pop group with several hits which stand up well today.
+The fifth of these, Blackberry Way, hit the charts in December 1968, reaching No. 1 (their only chart-topper) early the following year; not only a killer song but a minor Mellotron classic, too.
 The ominous reverb-drenched minor-key ascending string line under the verse finally modulates wonderfully via an intricate bridge into the major-key chorus.
-There's more 'Tron in the middle-eight, too, before the song shifts back into the last verse.
+There's more Mellotron in the middle-eight, too, before the song shifts back into the last verse.
 Incidentally, apparently future ELO keyboardist Richard Tandy played harpsichord on the track, although I suspect Roy plays the Mellotron.